-- 1. get notes from another student for the day(s) you missed, and - see Dr. Slavens before the next class for any handouts from the day(s) you missed, and - 3. provide Dr. Slavens with written documentation (doctor's note, etc.) if you would like to request that the absence be considered as excused.
+- 1. get notes from another student for the day(s) you missed, and - see Dr. Slavens before the next class (not during the next class), for any handouts from the day(s) you missed, and - 3. provide Dr. Slavens with written documentation (doctor's note, etc.) if you would like to request that the absence be considered as excused.